lds-100/agent-lab/README.md

 The goal is to first understand how well the untrained model uses tools, then measure whether training improves that behavior.

 ---
+## What We Want to Learn

+The project is not just about making the agent answer more questions correctly.
+It is designed to explore how reinforcement learning changes **tool-use decisions**.

+As the environment becomes more complex, we want to understand:

+* **Reward design:** How should correct, unnecessary, and invalid tool calls be rewarded?
+* **Credit assignment:** If an agent makes several decisions before receiving a reward, which decisions deserve credit or blame?
+* **Exploration:** How does the agent discover better tool-use strategies?
+* **Policy learning:** Does training actually change which actions the model chooses?
+* **Process vs. outcome rewards:** Is it better to reward only the final answer, or also individual steps?

+The eventual goal is to train a small model in this environment and compare its learned behavior against the frozen untrained baseline.

+We will start with a simple RL method such as **REINFORCE** before investigating more advanced methods such as **PPO** or **GRPO**.

+---

 ## Current Architecture